praveenk0705/ELK-With-Django-Helloworld/README.md

 --Then run logstash as ./logstash -f logstash.conf

+ADDITIONAL INSTRUCTIONS TO LOG PROPER MESSAGES FROM DJANGO logging package:
+1.
+2.

 Thats it. you are all set to go. make sure all the ELK stack is up and running, and you can see all your logs in kibana.